vasyl-khomko/Test/README.md

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this project except in compliance with the License.
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0.

 With Play, applications scale predictably due to a stateless

-Unless required by applicable law or agreed to in writing, <span class="info">software distributed</span> under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the License for the specific language governing permissions and limitations under the License.

 | | Contract Calculations |
 | --------------------- | ----------------------------------------------------- |